Ieyads/underwater_vehicle/README.md

 [![Watch the video](https://img.youtube.com/vi/3aG9_xgjOY4/hqdefault.jpg )](https://www.youtube.com/watch?v=3aG9_xgjOY4)

 Since the vehicle will be moving in all directions, it is recommended to use a joystick controller.
 In this case we are using Xbox controller.
-This repo is used:
+This repository is used:
 [teleop_twist_joy GitHub](https://github.com/ros-teleop/teleop_twist_joy )

 *It is important to configure the controller like this format in the config file:*